beaumartinez/buses/readme.md

 2. [nginx] serves static content—including [HTML].
 3. The page's [JavaScript] gets your location, and then sends a request to the [bus arrivals web service].
-4. The buss arrivals service sends a request to TFL's API, parses the response, and returns JSON—this is the bottleneck; we can't cache this since it has to be realtime.
+4. The bus arrivals service sends a request to TFL's API, parses the response, and returns JSON—this is the bottleneck; we can't cache this since it has to be realtime.
 5. We then use AngularJS magic to display the data on the page nicely.